Little River Band (album)

-Little River Band is the debut studio album by the Australian rock group Little River Band which was released by EMI in October 1975.
+Little River Band is the debut studio album by the Australian rock group Little River Band which was released by EMI in November 1975.
 It peaked at No. 17 on the Australian Kent Music Report Albums Chart and was certified 2× gold in Australia in November 1976.
+It was released in the US by Harvest in September 1976.

 Singles

 The band's first single, "Curiosity (Killed the Cat)", was released in September 1975, ahead of the album and peaked at No. 15 on the Kent Music Report Singles Chart.
 The following single, "Emma" was released in December 1975 and peaked at No. 20.

 In August 1976, an edited version of "It's a Long Way There" was released as the band lead single international and the third single in Australia.
 It reached the Australian Top 40 and became the band's first US Top 40 hit.
 It also charted in Netherlands to reach No. 14.

-"I'll Always Call Your Name" was release in early 1977 in North America only as the album's fourth and final single.
+"I'll Always Call Your Name" was released in early 1977 in North America only as the album's fourth and final single.